Enjoy a Safe Holiday Season

 Candles and Fireplaces

 Use of candles and fireplaces, combined with an increase in the amount of combustible, seasonal decorations in many homes during the holidays, means more risk for fire.
-The National Fire Protection Association reports that one-third of home decoration fires are started by candles and that two of every five decoration fires happen because the decorations are placed too close to a heat source.
+The National Fire Protection Association reports on average candles cause 46% of fires annually in December.

-- Keep matches and lighters up high and out of reach for children in a locked cabinet.
+● Keep matches and lighters up high and out of reach of children in a locked cabinet

 Be alert to the dangers if you're thinking of celebrating the holidays by frying a turkey.
-The Consumer Product Safety Commission reports there have been 154 turkey-fryer related fires, burns or other injuries since 2004, with $5.2 million in property damage losses have resulted from these incidents.
+The Consumer Product Safety Commission reports there have been hundreds turkey-fryer related fires, burns or other injuries, and millions of dollars in property loss from these incidents.

 NSC discourages the use of turkey fryers at home and urges those who prefer fried turkey to seek out professional establishments or consider using an oil-less turkey fryer.
 If you must fry your own turkey, follow all U.S. Fire Administration turkey fryer guidelines.

-- Use separate cutting boards, plate and utensils for uncooked and cooked meats to avoid cross-contamination
+● Use separate cutting boards, plates and utensils for uncooked and cooked meats to avoid cross-contamination

 Watch this holiday food safety video for more information.

 Gifts and toys should inspire joy, not cause injuries.
-More than a quarter of a million children were seriously injured in toy-related incidents in 2017.
-Avoid safety hazards while gifting with these tips from the American Academy of Pediatrics and the U.S. Consumer Product Safety Commission:
+Thousands of children are seriously injured in toy-related incidents every year.
+Avoid safety hazards while gifting with these tips from the U.S. Consumer Product Safety Commission: